 To round out the day, I drove into Brescia to get a quick taste of the city before heading to dinner at Trattoria La Madia, a true Italian farm-to-table experience.
 It was dusk by the time I arrived in Brescia, but the city was bustling.
 There was a huge political demonstration in the Piazza Duomo, and two blocks over in the Piazza della Vittoria, an evening farmer’s market and crafts fair were abuzz with activity.
-A few blocks away, the outdoor cafes lining the Piazza della Loggia were packed to the gills with what seemed like every 20-year-old who lived in Brescia.
+A few blocks away, the outdoor cafes lining the Piazza della Loggia were packed with what seemed like every 20-year-old who lived in Brescia.
 Like Bergamo, Brescia is a very tony city with an impeccably restored and beautifully lit medieval core.
-It even has its own archaeological site, known as the Capitolium, which was constructed by emperor Vespasian in AD 73.
+It even has its own archaeological site, known as the Capitolium, which was constructed by the Roman emperor Vespasian in AD 73.

 From Brescia, I drove into the mountains north and west of the city to get to Trattoria La Madia, which is perched high on a hill overlooking the Lombardian plain.
-The restaurant had a ton of local charm, a very extensive menu, and an amiable wait staff.
+The restaurant has a ton of local charm, a very extensive menu, and an amiable wait staff.
 I ordered several regional specialties, including a Brescian version of casoncelli and osso buco served atop a bed of creamy polenta.
 It was all quite delectable.